-Expand ANPR Markets.
-We believe that the ANPR market is poised for growth at a higher rate than the ITS market.
-Further, we believe that our financial strength, distribution channels and customer base will add to our ability to grow CitySync related revenue.
+Expand LPR Markets.
+We believe that the LPR market is poised for growth at a higher rate than the ITS market.
+Further, we believe that our financial strength, distribution channels and customer base will add to our ability to grow Autoscope LPR-related revenue and our CitySync Safety solutions.